commschamp/cc_tutorial/tutorials/tutorial2/README.md

 f2.value() = 100;
 ```
 However, accessing the fields by hard-coded numeric indices is quite
 inconvenient, not to mention being a bad practice.
-That what
+That's what
 usage of `COMMS_MSG_FIELDS_NAMES()` macro comes to resolve.
-It receives the
+It receives
 arguments, which are names of the fields (**f1** and **f2**) and results in generating the
 following types and member functions:
 ```cpp